aanxniee/aanxniee/README.md

 I'm a 18 year old sophomore with a keen interest in design, development, and product management.
 I am currenty studying Systems Design Engineering at the University of Waterloo!

-- I am currently a SWE @ RBC, Global Securities in Toronto, ON.
+- I am currently a SWE @ RBC, Global Cyber Securities in Toronto, ON.
 I previously interned as a SDE @ Home Trust Company! 🏠
 - I am also a Project Developer at UW Blueprint and Tech Lead at UW Tech+
 - I'm passionate about bridging the gender gap and advocating for underpresented communities in tech
 - I'm fluent in English and Mandarin!